expresspigeon/blog/src/content/kb/editor/editor-layout.md

 then clicking _Physical Address_ from the left column on that screen.

 > When sending, the address of the target list is used, regardless which address is displayed in a footer during editing.
-You can provide different addresses per each list.
+You can provide different addresses for each list.
 Editing the address on the account settings has no effect on list addresses.

 ### Unsubscribe Link

-The unsubscibe link in the footer can not be removed  in order to comply with CAN SPAM Act.
+The unsubscibe link in the footer can not be removed as it is required to comply with the CAN SPAM Act.
 If you have a *very* good reason to remove it, please send us a [support request](https://expresspgieon.com/support).